-After undergoing a tooth extraction like getting your wisdom tooth removed, a blood clot forms over the removal site (tooth socket) in order to protect the underlying nerve endings and bone.
-To avoid infection, it is crucial that you keep your blood clot in place while your mouth and gum heal.
-If the blood clot does not remain in place, this will result in a condition called alveolar osteitis, or dry socket, where it is an uncomfortable, painful condition.
+After undergoing a tooth extraction like getting your wisdom tooth removed, a blood clot forms over the removal site (tooth socket) to protect the underlying nerve endings and bone.
+To avoid infection, you must keep your blood clot in place while your mouth and gum heal.
+If the blood clot does not remain in place, this will result in a condition called alveolar osteitis, also known as dry socket, where it can be an uncomfortable painful condition.

-Dry socket is a common complication that can occur after a wisdom tooth extraction.
+A dry socket is a common complication that can occur after a extraction, like a wisdom tooth extraction.
 The cause can be anything that dislodges the blood clot before the area has time to heal.
-Common culprits include food particles getting lodged in the area where the tooth extraction occurred or the suction from straws dislodging the clot.
-There are various ways of dislodging the clot.
-Everyday activities such as sneezing, coughing, bad hygiene, and spitting… Depending on the individual, there are instances where dry socket occurs when you never develop the blood clot.
+Common culprits include food particles getting lodged in the area where the tooth extraction occurred, the suction from straws dislodging the clot, sneezing, coughing, bad hygiene, and spitting.
+Depending on the individual, there are instances where a dry socket occurs when you never develop the blood clot.

 Light discomfort is standard following a tooth extraction, and it should be manageable with over-the-counter pain medication.
 If your discomfort worsens or causes difficulty eating or drinking, there’s a probability you’re developing dry socket.
 If that’s the case, you might experience searing or cold-like nerve pain due to the exposed bone and nerve tissue.

 Common symptoms of dry socket following a tooth removal may include:

 Once your tooth extraction is complete, it’s essential to take care of the area immediately for several days for a healthy recovery, and to avoid dry socket.
 To ensure proper healing, be sure to refer to your dentist’s post-op instructions following your extraction, maintain good oral hygiene, and follow these six tips to avoid potential complications.